COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 Identifiers
 -----------

-We have been using a third class of data names, those that are "identifiers".
+We have introduced a third class of data names, those that are "identifiers".
 In our example above, these are the measurement points.
 For "identifier" data names, the actual values are irrelevant, as the values are only used to distinguish or label different members.
 Examples of identifier data names include measurement points, serial numbers, atom sites, sample numbers and run numbers.
 While we often use numbers for identifier data values because it is easy to pick a unique one if we label sequentially, their numerical properties should not be used; if an identifier value has some other meaning, or is used in calculations, then we run the risk that a situation will arise where the same value should be assigned to distinct items, and so our values can no longer serve as identifiers.
 For example, we may decide to identify image frames in a data collection by numbering sequentially from zero, with each frame corresponding to a small uniform change in a sample orientation axis.
 If we then fall into the trap of using the image number multiplied by the axis step to get the axis value, we can no longer cope with a situation where the same orientation was recollected, for whatever experimental reason.

-When choosing identifiers, consider the human user and suggest a natural system of labeling in your definition - labels that are meaningful to humans are just as good as random strings, but should never be involved in manipulations specified in other definitions.
+When choosing identifiers, consider the human user and suggest a natural system of labeling in your definition - labels that are meaningful to humans are just as good as random strings, but the labels should never be involved in manipulations specified in other definitions.

-Unlike other data names, *identifiers do not have to have key data names* (or more strictly, they can be their own key data names).
-This makes sense, as the actual values of identifiers are arbitrary.
+Unlike other data names, *identifiers do not always have key data names* . :sidenote:`Mathematically, identifiers are their own key data names.` Identifiers can appear both as key and non-key data names in the ontology: for example, in our description of a structure an atom site may have an 'atom type' giving the element occupying that site.
+Elsewhere in our ontology we might have 'form factor' 'valence' 'isotope', which have 'atom type' as the key data name.
+The values of the former 'atom type' are drawn from the values of the latter.
+It is clearly important to distinguish these two uses of 'atom type', as their interpretation is different: one is "the atom type at a given atomic site", and the other is "the atom type to which this valence/ isotope/form factor relates" :sidenote:`The full interpretation might be "the atom type at the atomic site in the structural solution for this dataset"`.
+For this reason the two distinct uses must be assigned different data names, for example "atom site atom type" and "atom type".

 Summary
 -------